Lake Erie Shore Two-Day Getaway

 A tamer ride awaits inside downtown's grand former post office at the Merry-Go-Round Museum, where eye-opening tours cover the history of carousels.

-A few blocks away, classy Crush Wine Bar stands out with its Asian-fusion menu of kicky noodle bowls, sushi rolls and an impressive range of wine flights.
+For dinner, classy Crush Wine Bar stands out with its Asian-fusion menu of kicky noodle bowls, sushi rolls and an impressive range of wine flights.

 Save room for heaping portions of freshly prepared ice cream at Toft's Dipping Parlor.